jbon/Best-Practices-of-Open-Source-Mechanical-Hardware/Best Practices of Open Source Mechanical Hardware.md

 -   support your project financially.

-After letting potential contributors know *what* they can do, you may want to explain them *how* they can contribute.
-For example by providing them practical information with regard to the following:
+After letting potential contributors know *what* they can do, you may want to explain them *how* they can contribute, for example by providing them practical information with regard to the following:

 -   Collaborative design tools: